OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 LibraryDirectory   /var/mobile/Containers/Data/Application/DF8806A4-F74A-4A6B-BE58-D7FDFF23F156/Library
 ```

 The directories including the UUID will be useful later for analysing the stored data for sensitive data.
-Other useful commands in objection to retrieve information of an app can be found below:
+Other useful commands in objection to retrieve information, like the classes used in an app, functions of classes or information about the bundle of an app can be found below:

 ```
 OWASP.iGoat-Swift on (iPhone: 10.3.3) [usb] # ios hooking list classes OWASP.iGoat-Swift on (iPhone: 10.3.3) [usb] # ios hooking list class_methods <ClassName>
 OWASP.iGoat-Swift on (iPhone: 10.3.3) [usb] # ios bundles list_bundles
 ```

+##### Passionfruit

 -- ToDo Passionfruit: https://github.com/OWASP/owasp-mstg/issues/1249